jdereg/json-io/README.md

 Featured on http://json.org.
  * 2.7.3
+  * `JsonReader` executes faster (more efficiently manages internal 'snippet' buffer and last line and column read.)
+  * Improved date parsing: day of week support (long or short name), days with suffix (3rd, 25th, etc.), Java's default `.toString()` output for `Date` now parses, full time zone support, extra whitespace allowed within the date string.
   * Added ability to have custom JSON writers for interfaces (submitted by Kai Hufenbach).
  * 2.7.2
   * When writing JSON, less memory is used to manage referenced objects.  `JsonWriter` requires a smaller memory foot print during writing.
   * New option available to JsonWriter that allows you to force enums to not write private variables.
 First you can make them transient.
 However, if you do not own the code or cannot change it, you can set the `JsonWriter.getArgs().put(ENUM_PUBLIC_ONLY, true)`, and then only public fields on enums will be emitted.
  * 2.7.1
-  * BigDecimal and BigInteger are now always written as a primitive (immutable, non-referenced) value.
+  * `BigDecimal` and `BigInteger` are now always written as a primitive (immutable, non-referenced) value.
 This uniformizes their output.
  * 2.7.0
   * Updated to support JSON root of `String`, `Integer`, Floating point, and `Boolean`, per the updated JSON RFP.
 Example, the `String` "football" is considered valid JSON.
 The `JsonReader.readObject()` API and `JsonReader.jsonToJava()` will return a `String` in this case.
 The `JsonReader.jsonToMaps()` API will still return a `Map (JsonObject)`, and the `@items` key will contain an `Object[]` with the single value (`String, Integer, Double, Boolean`) in it.
   * When a Java `Map` has only `String` keys in it, json-io will use the JSON object keys directly and associate the values to the keys as expected.
 For example, the `Map` ['Football':true] would be written `{"Football":true}`.
 However, if the keys are non-Strings, then Maps will be written as a JSON object with `{"@keys":[...], "@items":[...]}`, where `@keys` is an array [] of all the keys, and the `@items` is an array [] of all the values.
 Entry 0 of `@keys` matches with Entry 0 in the `@items` array, and so on.
 Thanks for Christian Reuschling for making the request and then supplying the implementation.